-Organizational Background: We were incorporated February 8, 2008, as a subsidiary of American Merchant Data Services, Inc. Our former parent company, American Merchant Data Services, Inc. (American Merchant) was originally incorporated on January 27, 2000, in Florida as Boats.com, Inc. On September 25, 2002 Boats.com, Inc. changed its name to American Merchant Data Services, Inc. American Merchant later redomiciled to Oklahoma in October, 2007, under the name American Merchant Data Merger, Inc. ("AMDM").
+Organizational Background: We were incorporated February 8, 2008 as a subsidiary of American Merchant Data Services, Inc. Our former parent company, American Merchant Data Services, Inc. (AMDS) was originally incorporated on January 27, 2000 in Florida as Boats.Com, Inc. On September 25, 2002 AMDS changed its name to American Merchant Data Services, Inc. AMDS has not conducted any business operations since 2004.